severalnines/docs/installation.rst

 	$ sudo chef-client

-Once completed, open the ClusterControl UI page at http://[ClusterControl_host]/clustercontrol and create the default admin user and password.
+Once completed, open the ClusterControl UI at :samp:`http://{ClusterControl_host}/clustercontrol` and create the default admin user and password.

 For more example on deployments using Chef, please refer to `this blog post <http://www.severalnines.com/blog/chef-cookbooks-clustercontrol-management-and-monitoring-your-database-clusters>`_.
 For more details on configuration options, please refer to `ClusterControl Chef Cookbooks <https://supermarket.chef.io/cookbooks/clustercontrol>`_ page.